 Before we discuss the average backend developer salary (also, these rates can be attributed to the profession of a front-end developer to a greater or lesser extent), we need to know what is the role of this kind of specialist.

-A backend developer is responsible for the server side of web development.
+A backend developer is responsible for the server side of web development course.
 They build and maintain the technical infrastructure of websites and applications, ensuring that users can always access the content they need.

 Backend developers work with a variety of programming languages and frameworks, including PHP, Ruby on Rails, and Java.
 Their goal is to create fast and efficient code that can handle large amounts of data without slowing down the user experience.